touilleMan/godot-python/README.rst

 	$ apt install python3 python3-pip python3-venv build-essential

-On top of that build the CPython interpreter requires development headers of it `extension modules <https://devguide.python.org/setup/#install-dependencies>`_ (for instance if you lack sqlite dev headers, your Godot-Python build won't contain the sqlite3 python module)
+On top of that build, the CPython interpreter requires development headers of its `extension modules <https://devguide.python.org/setup/#install-dependencies>`_ (for instance, if you lack sqlite dev headers, your Godot-Python build won't contain the sqlite3 python module.)

 The simplest way is to uncomment the main deb-src in `/etc/apt/sources.list`: